Leveraging Human Feedback to Evolve and Discover Novel Emergent Behaviors in Robot Swarms: Introduction

 In this paper, we seek to solve the following problem: \textbf{How can we leverage human-feedback to discover the set of possible emergent behaviors in a swarm of robots possessing a specific set of individual capabilities?} Our approach, \textred{shown in Figure \ref{fig:teaser}}, leverages human similarity queries and contrastive deep learning to learn a latent behavior space that is useful for emergent behavior discovery.
 Previous work evolves novel behaviors over a hand-crafted behavior space~\cite{brown2018discovery}, which requires domain expertise and a full specification of important behavioral features.
-Other evolutionary efforts to discover swarm behaviors include Swarm Chemistry~\cite{sayama2009swarm}, where a human acts as the fitness function in evolutionary search, selectively influencing the exploration taken in the behavior space and therefore limiting the amount of exploration possible to the time and effort constraints of the human.
+Other evolutionary efforts to discover swarm behaviors include Swarm Chemistry~\cite{sayama2009swarm}, where a human acts as the fitness function in evolutionary search.
+In these approaches, the human selectively directs behavior exploration which limits the amount of exploration possible, due to the time and effort constraints of the human.
 We seek a solution to behavior discovery that does not require expert hand-crafted metrics, \textred{does not require the human to explicitly guide} behavior evolution, and does not require the human to know which behaviors are possible beforehand.

 In the following sections, we present the following contributions: (1) A novel approach to exploring and discovering emergent behaviors via a combination of human similarity queries and self-supervised contrastive learning to eliminate the need for hand-engineering behavior representations.
 (2) A set of heuristics that improve the efficiency of swarm novelty search by predicting ahead of time whether a controller will result in an interesting behavior.
 (3) We offer the first study of the emergent behaviors possible with a two-sensor computation free swarm and report two previously unknown emergent behaviors.
 (4) We demonstrate the potential for our approach to generalize across different capability models.
 When tested on a single-sensor computation-free robot swarm, our approach discovers, on average, 3\% more behaviors than the prior state-of-the-art approach~\cite{brown2018discovery} which was hand-engineered for this specific capability model.
 When tested on a novel two-sensor computation-free capability model, our approach produces a 19\% increase in the number of emergent behaviors discovered.